 The UCI event is set for amateur cyclists.
-Gran Fondo Tre Valli Varesine will take place on the weekend of 1st and 2nd October 2022 in Varese on roads used by 2018 Gran Fondo World Championships.
+Gran Fondo Tre Valli Varesine will take place on the weekend of on 30th Sep and 1st Oct 2023 in Varese on roads used by 2018 Gran Fondo World Championships.
 Time trial on Saturday and road race on Sunday.

 Below you can have a look at: